 First off, we are going to allow anyone that didn’t order a box for whatever reason (or even accidentally ordered a donation box), to show up at the end of the pickup window (5:45 pm), and if we have leftover boxes, they will be able to be purchased for cash.
 You must bring the correct amount of cash.
 We don’t know what we will have, so please be ready to pay the $15 in cash.
 Please note that this will be possible only if we have leftover boxes.
 We may not sometimes.
 Also, be there early – about 5:45 pm please.

 From now on the policy for “not picked up” boxes is:

-If you do not pick up your box, it will be donated or possibly purchased with cash by someone coming at 6pm.
+If you do not pick up your box, it will be donated.
 To ease the pain a bit, and since our pickup sheets frequently get messed up, you should email us that you were unable to get your box.
 There are two options if you let us know what you want to do.

 - Tell us you would like to receive a discount code that takes 25% off your next box.
 OR